s2l1/Headless-Samourai-Dojo/Advanced_Dojo_Setup.md

 # Set the value of BITCOIND_INSTALL to "off"
 # Set the value of BITCOIND_IP with the IP address of you bitcoin full node which is 172.28.0.1
 # IP address source - https://github.com/Samourai-Wallet/samourai-dojo/blob/develop/docker/my-dojo/docker-compose.yaml#L92
+#
-# Set the value of BITCOIND_RPC_PORT with the port used by your bitcoin full node for the RPC API (8332 default)
+# Set the value of BITCOIND_RPC_PORT to the port used by your bitcoin full node for the RPC API which is 8332 by default
+#
-# Set the value of BITCOIND_ZMQ_RAWTXS with the port used by your bitcoin full node for ZMQ notifications of raw transactions
+# Set the value of BITCOIND_ZMQ_RAWTXS to 28333
+# This is the port used by your bitcoin full node for ZMQ notifications of raw transactions
 #   (i.e. port defined for -zmqpubrawtx in the bitcoin.conf of your full node)
+#
-# Set the value of BITCOIND_ZMQ_BLK_HASH with the port used by your bitcoin full node for ZMQ notifications of block hashes
+# Set the value of BITCOIND_ZMQ_BLK_HASH to 28334
+# This the port used by your bitcoin full node for ZMQ notifications of block hashes
 #   (i.e. port defined for -zmqpubhashblock in the bitcoin.conf of your full node)
-#
 ```
 `$ nano docker-mysql.conf.tpl`
 ```